SethRedwine/CSCI8420-TeamASJ/CodeAnalysis/CodeAnalysis.md

 #### [CWE-284: Improper Access Control](https://cwe.mitre.org/data/definitions/284.html)

 When reviewing the code manually, we found a potential issue with the timeout for the user's session.
-The user session that Mailpile creates in auth.py remains open for a week by default and isn't configurable, allowing the program to be left open to unauthorized users for quite a long period.
+The user session that Mailpile creates in [auth.py](https://github.com/mailpile/Mailpile/blob/master/mailpile/auth.py) remains open for a week by default and isn't configurable, allowing the program to be left open to unauthorized users for quite a long period.
 This weakens the argument we made in our first assurance claim.
+It was also apparent in the same file that the developers had coded in a default user for development purposes (the application is still in beta) that would allow access to the application without actually performing any authentication, which poses a large risk for people that would choose to use the application before that is taken out.

 #### [CWE-327: Use of a Broken or Risky Cryptographic Algorithm](https://cwe.mitre.org/data/definitions/327.html)